To identify and protect Hartford’s natural resources, to educate our community about natural heritage, and to foster local environmental stewardship.

 - Agendas and Minutes can be found in the Agenda Center

-Town Forest Resource Assessment and Forest Management Plan
+Town Forest Resource Assessment & Forest Management Plan

-Since the fall of 2019, The Conservation Commission has been working on an update of the Town Forest Resource Assessment and Forest Management Plan (TFRA & FMP).
+During 2019 and 2020, The Conservation Commission worked with County Forester A.J.
+Follensbee on an update of the Town Forest Resource Assessment and Forest Management Plan (TFRA & FMP).

 In addition, a remote community meeting on the update of the Forest Management Plan for the Hartford Town Forest was held on Wednesday, July 15, 2020.
 See video below.